rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/matlab.md

 RCC reccomends MATLAB 2014b for parallel matlab computing as it relaxes the restriction on number of workers available through the PCT.

 **NOTE**: At this time, RCC does not support the Matlab Distributed Compute Server (MDCS).
 As such, parallel Matlab jobs are limited to a single node with the “local” pool through use of the Parallel Compute Toolbox (PCT).
-Matlab versions prior to 2014b have a limit of 12 workers.
-Matlab 2014b relaxes this restriction and a number of workers up to the number of CPUs in a compute node can be created.
-See [Types of Compute Nodes](../../../using-midway/index.md#node-types) for more information about avaiable compute node configurations.

 ### Basic PCT Operation